SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

 Specific settings/target values can be modified for a whole Group.

+**Management Group**

 For Management Groups, the Applied/Target Configuration Set can be directly modified and saved.

-**Management Group**

-1) Navigate to `Managed Account Console > Endpoints (tab) > Groups`
+1) Navigate to `Managed Account Console > Endpoints > Groups`

 2) Click the `Modify Group` button next to the Management Group